1. What is Change of Status?

 O – Aliens of Extraordinary Ability

-P – IEntertainers and Athletes
+P – Entertainers and Athletes

-Q – Participants in International Exchange Programs
+Q– Participants in International Exchange Programs

 R – Religious workers